 Azure empowers businesses to better leverage the capabilities of cloud computing.
 It extends and complements the capabilities of your on-premises solutions with better collaboration, security, and analytics features.
 With Azure AD, you can implement an identity management solution that includes powerful features such as Single Sign-On (SSO), Multi-Factor Authentication (MFA), SaaS application access, and other features which are not available with on-premises AD.

 As a Tier 1 Cloud Solution Provider (CSP) for Azure, Apps4Rent provides end-to-end Azure implementation services including setup, installation, and deployment with round-the-clock assistance by Microsoft-certified consultants via phone, chat, and email.
-Contact us for any promotional pricing on Azure services.
+Contact us for any promotional pricing on Azure AD premium plans.